Yong Huang's Computer Page

 Managing Shared Database Environment

 Tips on managing a database that hosts data for many disparate applications.
 Slightly modified version published in IOUG's SELECT Journal.
+[Update 2013-07] Oracle 12c multitenancy has addressed many issues discussed in this article.

 Shared Pool Purging